Understanding our commission

-If your property has been live on Booking.com for less than 30 days or you’ve had fewer than 5 overbookings in 12 months, no commission will be charged.
+If you’ve been live on Booking.com for fewer than 30 days, or you’ve had fewer than five overbookings in 12 months, no commission will be charged on overbookings.

 How we calculate monthly commission invoices

-You can mark no-shows, modify reservation dates, and change prices from 12 a.m. on the check-in date until either the 2nd or 5th of the following month, depending on your property’s location.
-Your invoice is generated one day later, either on the 3rd or the 6th of the month.
+You can mark no-shows, modify reservation dates and change prices starting at 00:00 on the check-in date, until either the 2nd or 5th of the following month, depending on your property’s location.
+Your invoice is generated one day later, either on the third or the sixth of the month.

 We expect partners to verify reservations before the invoice is issued.
 By conducting your own review, you can ensure that you only pay for reservations that have been verified.

-For example, if a guest completes a reservation in July, partners have until either August 2nd or 5th to complete the reconciliation process.
+For example, if a guest completes a stay in July, you have until either the 2nd or the 5th of August to complete the reconciliation process.
 The invoice then generates on either August 3rd or 6th, depending on your country/territory.

 Viewing your invoices

 You can view your full list of invoices, as well as a history of invoices you’ve received from us, by following these steps:

 - Click on Finance and then click Invoices